 About Japan Day

-3) To facilitate stronger grassroots connections within the local Japanese community
+Facilitate stronger grass-roots connections within the community